Autumn Rejuvenation for Pitta-Kapha and Kapha-Pitta

-If the winter and spring tend to be your most challenging seasons and/or you have been struggling with kapha imbalances of late, Healthy Kapha may be the best choice for you.
-This warming and astringent formula is designed to restore and maintain balanced kapha, without aggravating vata or pitta.
-Healthy Kapha supports a clear respiratory system, a robust immune system, and helps support the maintenance of a healthy weight.
+Healthy Kapha is a warming, astringent formula designed to restore and maintain balanced kapha without aggravating vata or pitta.
+In particular, Healthy Kapha supports a clear respiratory system, a robust immune system, and helps support the maintenance of a healthy weight.
 If you are doing a longer rejuvenation program, you might consider switching from Healthy Vata to Healthy Kapha in the winter or spring—whenever the cool, wet weather begins to make balancing kapha a higher priority.
-Take one to two Healthy Kapha tablets, once or twice daily, or as directed by your healthcare practitioner.

 Choose One: Vata Digest, Pitta Digest, or Kapha Digest

-This formula is heating, grounding, and oily and is very supportive of proper digestion in vata-types.
+Vata Digest tablets are heating, grounding, and oily, and are incredibly supportive of proper digestion in vata-types.
 Whether you’re in the rejuvenation phase following a cleanse (when your digestive fire requires a little boost) or you’re simply trying to redirect your body’s tendency toward vata-type digestive imbalances, this formula is fabulous.
-And since proper digestion is a cornerstone of effective rejuvenation, these tablets can truly enhance your rejuvenation experience.
-Take one to two tablets, once or twice daily, or as directed by your healthcare practitioner.

-This formula is designed to cool and soothe the digestive tract and to promote healthy digestion in those who tend toward pitta-type digestive issues.
+Pitta Digest is designed to cool and soothe the digestive tract and to promote healthy digestion in those who tend toward pitta-type digestive issues.
 Remember that effective rejuvenation relies on proper digestion.
-Take one to two Pitta Digest tablets, once or twice daily, or as directed by your healthcare practitioner.

-This formula is designed to kindle a strong digestive fire while burning away fat and natural toxins.
+Kapha Digest is designed to kindle a strong digestive fire while burning away fat and natural toxins.
 It is particularly useful for those who tend toward kapha-type digestive imbalances.
 This formula simultaneously rejuvenates the lungs and supports clear and healthy respiratory channels.
-Take one to two Kapha Digest tablets, once or twice daily, or as directed by your healthcare practitioner.

 Not surprisingly, your lifestyle has a profound impact on your body’s ability to repair, regenerate, and revitalize itself.
 When we fill our days—particularly our mornings—with calming, nurturing practices that set a tone of health, relaxation, and self-love, our bodies are much better able to nurture the rejuvenation process.